-Prerequisite: PNUR 138 with a grade of C or higher, COLL 100.
+Prerequisite: PNUR 138 with a grade of C or higher, Admission to the Practical Nursing program.
 This course prepares the student to care for the adult client with needs ranging from simple to complex in a variety of settings.
 This course teaches nursing related to the body systems of: endocrine, neurological, gastrointestinal, reproductive and integumentary.
 Common diseases and disorders of each system along with the etiology, pathophysiology, clinical manifestations, medical and pharmacological management, and nursing management are emphasized.
 The nursing process and critical thinking are utilized in a leadership capacity to identify nursing problems, patient/client goals, planning, intervention and evaluation that meet the patient/client needs.

-PNUR 146 Leadership
+PNUR 146 LEADERSHIP

-Prerequisite: PNUR 138 with a grade of C or higher.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: PNUR 138 with a grade of C or higher & Admission to the Practical Nursing program.
 This course focuses on leadership principles needed for the practical nurse (PN) to function in an effective manner in the leadership role.
 Concepts and theories of leadership, communication, group process, legal responsibilities, ethical issues, decision-making, cultural competence and health care trends will be discussed.